 Edinburgh City Council engaged with housing tenants on the subject of investing their rent money, being very clear on what the aims of the project were.

-Think about promotion early on: it will be the making of your consultation if you get it right.
+Think about promotion early on: it will be the making of your exercise if you get it right.
 Remember the tool is just the starting point: you have to get the word out there.

 1. Place a direct link on your Council’s home page